How did you first find out about The Lily Foundation, and how did the volunteering come about?

 I personally think everyone should volunteer in some way because, for a start, volunteers are always needed, but from personal experience the gains you get that you might not even realise you’re getting are so important and so beneficial.
 It’s not just great for the charity in question but for yourself too.

 My advice is to just do it.
 Most of the time it’s really fun, you get to meet so many amazing people and it’s something you’re never going to regret doing.
 It’s always going to be good whether it benefits you or those you’re helping – I suppose that’s why I’m keen to spread the word.
 Even if there isn’t a charity close to your heart, just go for it.
-I didn’t even know what mito was before I knew about The Lily Foundation and now that I do, I can spread awareness.
+I didn’t even know what mitochondrial disease was before I knew about The Lily Foundation and now that I do, I can spread awareness.
 Of course, the focus should be on the families, but I always leave thinking “I got a lot out of that as well”.